 The LAX Adopt-a-Dune Program was created to provide an opportunity for organizations and their members to help care for and learn about their natural environment.
 Participation in LAX Adopt-a-Dune involved an organization’s commitment to organize 3-4 volunteer visits per year to receive training about coastal dunes restoration; to help care for their adopted coastal dunes area by removing invasive plants, weeds, trash and rubble; and to protect the sensitive resources in their adopted coastal dunes area from harm by their members and volunteers.
 To further the mission of the Adopt-A-Dune, in 2014, Friends of the LAX Dunes was created.

 In 2014, the Friends of the LAX Dunes (FOLD) was formed to expand the mission of LAX’s Adopt-A-Dune program.
-In cooperation with LAX Dunes Preserve management, Girl Scout and Marymount student Ayanna Neal supervised the restoration of a portion of the northern portion of the LAX Dunes for her Girl Scout Gold Award.
+In cooperation with LAX Dunes Preserve management, Girl Scout and Marymount student Ayanna Neal supervised the restoration of a portion of the northern area of the LAX Dunes for her Girl Scout Gold Award.
 To assure the project would be long-lasting and sustainable, Ayanna recruited leaders who formed the board for FOLD.
 Since its inception, hundreds of FOLD volunteers have pulled thousands of pounds of invasive plants that choke and crowd out native plants.

 Selected Documents and Reference: